Beinsezii/bsz-cui-extras/README.md

     - `yoffset` : Pattern start offset for Y frequencies
     - `invert` : Invert A/B colors.
 Will still take params from A

+#### BSZLatentHueChormaXL
+Adjust an SDXL latent directly using Hue/Chroma/Lightness sliders.
+Kind of works on non-XL latents, but not as accurately.
+Input fields
+  - `hue` : Hue offset in degrees
+  - `chroma` : Multiply the chroma
+  - `lightness` : Multiply the lightness

 #### BSZLatentFill
 Fill the four latent channels with arbitrary values.
   - Input